Generalizability-theory variance decomposition for an MFRM design

 gt$coefficients

-# G < Phi means absolute decisions are noisier than relative
+# are reference guides only.
+G < Phi means absolute decisions are noisier than relative

 # decisions; review whether facet main effects need anchoring.